 This means that, while PRINCE2 enables the customer to remain focused on the project’s original business goals, Agile approaches are very responsive to changes in the project environment and customer requirements.

-Agile approaches operate on the assumption that the development process is (predictably) unpredictable.
+Agile approaches assume that the development process is (predictably) unpredictable.
 They encourage complete transparency, close collaboration and frequent delivery of usable sub-products that will eventually contribute to the final product delivered.

 Levels of plan